Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Warm Wet Food

 You can also warm it up a little so the scent is more likely to reach through your feline’s blocked nose and be more enticing to your cat.
+But if your cat is refusing food for 24 hours, that’s a red flag and a sign that they need to see the vet.
+Otherwise, they are at risk of dehydration and health complications from not eating.

 Bengal cat eating

-Image Credit: AJR_photo, Shutterstock
+Image by: AJR_photo, Shutterstock

 3. Damp Cloth

-Another familiar symptom that sick cats can suffer from is the dreaded runny nose and eyes.
+Another familiar sign that sick cats can suffer from is the dreaded runny nose and eyes.
 To keep your cat as comfortable as possible, use a clean, damp cloth or cotton wool to mop away any nasal discharge.
 You can also use saline solution and gauze pads to cleanse irritated eyes.
 Remember to do so gently, and expect your cat to dislike your attempts.

 divider-cat